 Essential and functional cookies/technologies

-These cookies, web beacons and tracking technologies are generally used in order to improve the performance of our Sites, and to learn how users arrive at and interact with the features of our Sites or other Sites.
 These cookies or technologies may be provided or controlled by us or our trusted third-party service providers.
 For example, we currently work with certain analytics providers (such as Google) to analyze the usage of our Sites.
-This information may be analyzed in the aggregate by our third-party partners, or linked by us to other information we hold about you.
+This information may be analyzed in the aggregate by our third-party service providers, or linked by us to other information we hold about you.